All the Republicans running for president in 2024, explained

 Burgum is well-liked in North Dakota but doesn’t have the national name recognition of some of his GOP rivals, nor is he cast from the Trumpian mold, which could make it difficult for him to break through to primary voters who still love the former president.

+The only Latino candidate in the race, Miami Mayor Francis Suarez launched his run in June.
+But with little national name recognition and a bevy of other candidates already fighting just for a chance to debate, his campaign is a long shot.

+A video released by a pro-Suarez super PAC touts his support for law enforcement and tough-on-crime platform, which he points to as the source of decreasing violent crime rates in the city in 2023.
+He’s also taken shots at DeSantis on issues from his lack of Covid-19 mitigation measures to how he’s handling his ongoing feud with Disney.

-Update, June 15, 11:30 am: This story was originally published on February 23 and has been updated multiple times, most recently to include Burgum’s and Suarez’s bids.
+Update, June 22, 10:45 am ET: This story was originally published on February 23 and has been updated multiple times, most recently to include Hurd’s bid.